Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 It put something resembling a smile on Wei’s face at least.

-Some good things had come out of Xiù’s return, at least - He’d...improved himself.
+Some good things had come out of Xiù’s return, at least - He’d... improved himself.
 Seeing her example had been enough of a kick in the butt to get him to realize that lurking at his parents’ house binge-watching TV series and living his life entirely online wasn’t going to get him anything except possibly depression.
-It had made him ask what *he* wanted to be, because if his dreamy movie-nerd big sister could become the first woman on fucking *Mars* then...well.
+It had made him ask what *he* wanted to be, because if his dreamy movie-nerd big sister could become the first woman on fucking *Mars* then... well.

 So he’d bit the bullet, called up some university friends, and bullied them into finally founding that business they’d talked about.
 They’d pooled what savings they could spare, had meetings with financial advisors and people in suits, got some investment, got a cramped office space in Kerrisdale, moved in and gone to work founding TTTA Prototypes.

 3D printing had come a long way in the last ten years, as had computing.
 Both were advancing at incredible rates as companies on Cimbrean successfully traded in alien tech and started adapting it for a human market.

 But people by and large still made things the old fashioned way.
-Rapid prototyping was still in its infancy, and the materials that could be used had been limited...until now.
+Rapid prototyping was still in its infancy, and the materials that could be used had been limited... until now.
 Precision forcefield technology was becoming affordable, and with it came a vast new frontier in hyper-accurate prototyping with the materials and precision that actual manufacture would entail.
-Nobody was quite sure exactly what the new market in engineering could achieve...except that there was money to be made in it.
+Nobody was quite sure exactly what the new market in engineering could achieve... except that there was money to be made in it.

 Identify a problem, spend an afternoon fixing the problem, sell the solution.
 It didn’t even matter what the problem was: somebody, somewhere, was willing to pay for a "hack" solution to it.
 And of course, once they’d come up with the solution they could sell it to others with the same problem.
 They didn’t need to keep any of their items in stock, just keep them on the website where the customer could click on what they wanted, the machines in the workshop printed it out, and out it went in an envelope with a free T-shirt.

 Okay, so Wei wasn’t exactly a millionaire yet, but he *felt* like a success.
-Wearing a polo shirt with his own company’s logo on the chest, driving a car that was only three years old...he had business cards!
+Wearing a polo shirt with his own company’s logo on the chest, driving a car that was only three years old... he had business cards!
 He had his *own apartment!* He had ***savings!***

 That all put him several steps up on most people he knew.
 And it had made Bàba and Māma happy.
 They wouldn’t stop hinting at finding a nice girl (Chinese, of course) and starting a family, but they were smiling.